Welcome to Year 1

 |

-Writing It is most important in year 1 that we build a strong foundation for writing that children will use for the future.
-We continue on where EYFS began by ensuring all children can hold a pencil correctly, form their lowercase and capital letters and write on our handwriting lines.
+In Year 1 we focus on building strong foundations for writing.
+Children develop correct pencil grip, secure letter formation and confidence when writing sentences and begin to write on handwriting lines.
 If a child is experiencing any barriers to achieving this, they will engage in daily, high quality intervention to accelerate their progress.
 Once children have mastered the transcription process, we begin to develop their grammar, sentences and composition .
 We do this by using high quality texts to inspire writing in a range of genres.
-We love using our ‘Mighty Writers’ to build and develop our ideas into sentences.
+We love using our ‘Mighty Writer’ to build and develop our ideas into sentences.
 The Mighty Writer is a tactile resource which provides a visual and engaging experience.
 Through collaboration and repetition children embed sentences orally which are then confidently transferred into writing.
 We use colourful semantics alongside this to help children identify the parts of a sentence and play around with language. |

 |

-Useful links
+Useful Links

 nrich.maths.org provides free rich tasks, problem‐solving, puzzles etc. for ages 3-18.
 Great for building mathematical thinking for all ages.